coreemu/core/docs/install.md

 # Installation

+!!! warning

-> **WARNING:** if Docker is installed, the default iptable rules will block CORE traffic
+    If Docker is installed, the default iptable rules will block CORE traffic

 ## Overview

-CORE currently supports and provides the following install options, with the package option being preferred.
+CORE currently supports and provides the following installation options, with the package option being preferred.

 * [Package based install (rpm/deb)](#package-based-install)